openwdl/wdl/versions/draft-3/SPEC.md

 |key_2    |"value_2"|
 |key_3    |"value_3"|

-An implementation of the `read_object()` function must read at least 1M of data from the file but may read more.
-Users attempting to read more than this run into portability issues across implementations.
+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## Array[Object] read_objects(String|File)